digleg/cathy-shopping/README.md

 1. basic shopping list functions implementation.
 2. Follow Eslint, Airbnb rules, and able to autofix with prettier.
 3. pxCook to comfirm the actual pixel and color precisely.
-4. css media query when device width less then some critical points
+4. css media query when device width less then some critical points.
-5. redux new toolkit, redux-toolkits
+5. redux new toolkit, redux-toolkits.
-6. component reused
+6. component reused.
-7. draw.io draw the wireframe of RWD (web/mobile devices)
+7. draw.io draw the wireframe of RWD (web/mobile devices).
 8. Add Circular Progress while loading the data from db.

 ## Available Scripts